AlexResidue/Residue-Dungeon-Generator/README.md

 ## Adding new segments
 Example segment:
 <img src="Images/Seg.jpg">
 This segment occupies six cells (Unity’s grid can be adjusted to match the one used to design a segment) and has six openings so this segment branches the dungeon.
 All openings are connectible, of the same type(generic) and have same altitude (0).
-Occupation grid’s origin is the cell with entrance (faced down) so this segment can be mapped like this:
+Occupation grid’s origin is the cell with entrance (from bottom up) so this segment can be mapped like this:
 <img src="Images/SegMapped.jpg">
 The above information then can be added to the static constructor of the SegmentCodex (template can be used):
 <img src="Images/Codex.bmp">